PeterHindes/DS4-As-360/README.md

-# Using an ASUS Nexus Gamepad on Linux
+# Using a DS4 on Linux

-This is a great gamepad, probably the best I've used, but it is nearly useless out of the box.
-Luckily, a few scripts, udev rules, and an xboxdrv config will work around that.
+This is a great gamepad, probably the second best I've used, but it is useless in some games without the proper hacks.
+Luckily, a few scripts, udev rules, and an xboxdrv config will work.

 This is a very hacky solution.
 I'm not offering support and take no responsibility if you use the scripts and they destroy your system.
 It works for me, and that's all I care about.
 I only provide it here to hopefully save others the hours I spent working it all out.